 Resilience and perseverance are traveling companions because one cannot keep preserving in the face of adversity until they learn to deal with setbacks with resilience.
 Perspective is essential in developing emotional strength because it reduces the impact of negative events, which helps one try again sooner and press on towards victory.
 With perspective, setbacks seem smaller viewed in the context of the “big picture”.
 Perspective helps one distinguish between things that can be changed, and those that cannot.
 Perspective helps one learn to lessons from painful experiences and take corrective actions.
 Perspective is summarized with the statement, “When life gives you lemons, make lemonade.”

 Tip # 13 – Be generous and serve others

-It is easy to get caught in the web of a self-centered lifestyle, especially when one is not married or does not have children.
+It is easy to get caught in the web of a self-centered lifestyle or focus on financial success, especially when one is not married or does not have children.
 Unfortunately, excessive focus on self encourages self-centered thoughts (why don’t I have what I want, why is this happening to me, why did they treat me like that, etc.), which often lead to unhappiness and reduced emotional strength.
 While it is important to take good care of ourselves and our heath, an excessive focus on self isolates us from others and robs our lives of happiness and purpose.
 Spending more time serving others will help you become stronger emotionally.

 The cure for a self-focused life is to become more generous with our time and money and to serve others.
 When we give to others, whether financially (such as at www.kiva.org) or in a wide variety of other ways, it focuses our attention on others and removes it from ourselves.
 When we serve others, our problems seem to melt away while we are filled with happiness and other positive emotions as the result of good things we are doing for others.